Incremental Computing

 Relationship Between the Three

 The system abstracts input data into Delta sets through CDC.
-Jobs sense and consume upstream Deltas, output their own Deltas downstream, forming a complete incremental Pipeline.
+Jobs detect and consume upstream Deltas, then output their own Deltas downstream, forming a complete incremental pipeline.

 Incremental Computing Principles